 DIY YouTube and Vimeo or Outsource

 Add subtitles and closed captions yourself with YouTube’s Creator Tools or Vimeo’s Amara.
-YouTube and Vimeo also offer paid services and there are many other outsource options available to suit your needs and budget.
-You may find this blog post by Deborah Edwards-Onoro, Transcripts and Captions: Do-It-Yourself or Outsource?, helpful.
+YouTube and Vimeo also offer paid services and there are many other outsourcing options available to suit your needs and budget.
+You may find this blog post by Deborah Edwards-Onoro, Transcripts and Captions: Do-It-Yourself or Outsource? helpful.

 DIY Captioning: Cost is time invested but otherwise free.
-YouTube offers very good, free captioning interface with the tools you need to do a though job with rapid a turnaround time.
+YouTube offers good, free captioning interface with the tools you need to do a thorough job with rapid a turnaround time.

-UCSF Internal Video Services: From on-site filming crews to Classroom capture – any UCSF internal video production offers captioning with production of your video.
+UCSF Internal Video Services: From on-site filming crews to Classroom capture – any UCSF internal video production offers to caption with the production of your video.

 Documents & Media: Video Production

 Educational Technology Services: Classroom Capture and Video Production